cmu-lib/portfolio_workshop/Python_Series_Materials/part_2/part_2.md

 ### Setup

-To be best prepared for tis workshop, please follow the [setup instructions](../setup) prior to attending.
+To be best prepared for this workshop, please follow the [setup instructions](../setup) prior to attending.

 ### Schedule